-Dispute Resolution (section 11.5): The Dispute Resolution provisions in section 11.5 have undergone several modifications, most notably now explicitly imposing a duty of direct discussions and good faith negotiations on the Parties regarding a dispute.
-In the event that good faith discussions do not resolve the conflict, then mediation and "binding dispute resolution" follow.
+Dispute Resolution (§ 11): The Dispute Resolution provisions help mitigate claims and encourages early dispute resolution by first requiring direct discussions between the Parties.
+The Dispute Resolution provisions have undergone several modifications, most notably now explicitly imposing a duty of direct discussions and good faith negotiations on the Parties regarding a dispute.
+If good faith discussions do not resolve the conflict, then mediation and "binding dispute resolution" follow.
 Again, a fill-in-the-box option is provided, allowing for either arbitration or litigation.
-Notably, section 11.6 has now been modified to place the responsibility for binding dispute resolution on the non-prevailing Party, but attorneys' fees are no longer explicitly called out as a recovery costs.
-Parties in states where common law imposes a duty to explicitly list the recovery of attorneys' fees in a contract should be on guard when negotiating this section and should modify it accordingly to provide for the recovery of attorneys' fees, if desired.